synthesis-labs/polaris-cluster/README.md

 ```

+# Overview

-Polaris is an open-source, opiniated & validated architecture for hyper-scale enterprise clusters.
+Polaris is an open-source, opiniated & validated architecture for hyper-scale enterprise clusters that allows for easy setup of a cluster with all the essentials ready for application deployment.

 It has the following features:

+## Platform
 - Kubernetes
-- Cilium
 - CoreOS (CoreOS-stable-1855.4.0-hvm)

+## Authorization, Authentication and Access Control
 - RBAC enabled
-- Helm installed
+- DEX & Static Password login (for kubectl credential)

+## Monitoring
 - Includes Prometheus Operator (& Kube-Prometheus collectors)
 - Grafana pre-configured with basic graphs

+## Networking
 - Ingress-controller setup
 - External DNS to Route53
+- Cilium

+## Autoscaling
 - Cluster Autoscaler enabled

-- DEX & Static Password login (for kubectl credential)
+## CI/CD and Deployments
 - Flux for CD pipeline and automated deployments
+- Helm installed
 - AWS Service Operator installed (for auto-creation of ECRs)

+# Principles

+Polaris is __built, governed__ and __benchmarked__ against the following principles:

+- Fully Automated
+- Batteries Included
+- Core Kubernetes
+- Scalable
+- Secure
+- Immutable
+- Platform Agnostic
+- Customizable

+For a more detailed look at the Principles and Architecture of Polaris please view [ARCHITECTURE.md](./ARCHITECTURE.md).

-# Provisioning a polaris cluster
+# Provisioning a polaris cluster on AWS

 1. Generate the DEX Certificate Authority bits